plasmon360/plasmon360.github.io/content/articles/Misc/understanding_randomness_with_a_coin_part1.md

     We will see that for each trial in different expt run, we will get different fraction sometimes above 0.5, sometimes exactly 0.5 and sometimes below 0.5.

-- Does this behavior chance if there are more tosses in a trial?
+- Does this behavior change if there are more tosses in a trial?

-    No. But, we will see that as the number of tosses in a trial increases (lets say the number of tosses change from 500 to 20000), the fraction of heads approaches towards 0.5 or in other words the uncertainity in the fraction of heads decreases.
+    No. But, we will see that as the number of tosses in a trial increases (lets say the number of tosses change from 500 to 20000), the fraction of heads approaches towards 0.5 or in other words the uncertainty in the fraction of heads decreases.

 To understand these insights, lets start make a python class that mimics the behavior of fair coin and play with it.